Mon River Valley Coalition

 Representative Snyder encouraged the program team to leverage the River Town Program to spark a dialogue around heritage and recreational tourism.
 The River Town Program partnered with the National Road Heritage Corridor in hosting a September 2013 legislative briefing at California University of PA.

 What grew out of this was the Mon River Valley Coalition, an effort that complements the River Town Program and goes wider in scope.
 The coalition includes a broad list of stakeholders from throughout the entire Mon River Valley.
-The coalition has developed an action agenda that includes river access and recreation, and also places emphasis on public art, artist communities, regional marketing, a regional sign program, and higher education.
+The coalition has developed an action agenda that includes river access and recreation, and also places emphasis on public art, artist and artisan communities, regional visitor attraction marketing, wayfinding and directional signage and capacity growth within the participating communities.
+The Mon River Valley Coalition has now secured over $2 million for projects in the region.

 Learn more by reading Capturing Opportunities in the Mon River Valley or click here to download the Executive Summary/Action Plan.